se-edu/se-book/gitAndGithub/push/cli.md

-`git push origin master` enter Github username and password when prompted.
+Use the command `git push origin master`.
+Enter Github username and password when prompted.